Purpose of this policy

 Schools have a commitment and responsibility to be responsive to parents who may be experiencing either short term or long term hardship and are unable to make the requested payments.
 This includes offering options which support and assist those parents.

 Consideration of hardship arrangements and concessions are provided to families experiencing long term financial hardship or short-term crisis on a confidential, case-by-case basis.
 Consideration must be given to the impact on the student and any determination must ensure that outcomes for the student are kept at the forefront of decision-making.
-This approach provides for an individualised, family-centered and student outcomes focus that necessarily requires thoughtful consideration of each situation.
+This approach provides for an individualised, family-centred and student outcomes focus that necessarily requires thoughtful consideration of each situation.

 Each school must have written documentation for hardship consideration, which is communicated to parents with clarity and timeliness.
 These arrangements must ensure that:

-a) a proactive approach is taken by schools to providing hardship support for parents experiencing financial difficulty.
+- a proactive approach is taken by schools to providing hardship support for parents experiencing financial difficulty.
 Schools must have early identification and engagement strategies to ensure parents are well informed of the payment options and linked with available supports when experiencing hardship.
 Teachers will often be the first to detect signs of family stress and/or hardship from students.
 A clear process for guiding teachers to follow-up and provide the necessary support and information to students and parents needs to be well communicated to them by their school leadership team.

-b) all parents are provided the name and contact details (phone number and email address) of a nominated parent payment contact person(s) at the school who can discuss payment arrangements.
+- all parents are provided the name and contact details (phone number and email address) of a nominated parent payment contact person(s) at the school who can discuss payment arrangements.
 Parents should be assured that their child has access to the educational opportunities being offered by the school.
 The contact person undertaking this function will do so with sensitivity, respect and understanding to ensure they are responsive to families’ needs.
 The contact person needs to have the required authority to use their discretion to make alternate payment arrangements.

 - waiving of fees